 From steel to sleep, our company controls the entire process.
 Leggett & Platt owns North America’s largest electric furnace, located in Sterling, Illinois.
 There we melt scrap and transform the molten liquid into rod.
 Rod is drawn into wire.
 Our high-carbon wire is formed into a variety of gauges we can shape into unique coil designs.

-To make steel, Leggett & Platt combines 98 parts iron and less than two parts carbon.
+To make steel, Leggett & Platt begins by combining 98 parts iron and less than two parts carbon.
 Our team refines recipes that produce tough, formable wire.
-A strong and malleable piece of wire will feed through our world-class innerspring-making machines, while retaining its durability.
+A strong and malleable piece of wire will feed through our world-class innerspring-making machines, retaining its durability.

 Steel comes from iron ore and recycled scrap.
 Iron ore is mined, crushed, concentrated, made into pig iron, and then impurities are removed.
 Leggett & Platt’s recycled scrap, which is mainly comprised of automobiles, is separated, sized, mixed together, melted, and then refined.

 To make steel, our metallurgists formulate a recipe and then add 95% recycled scrap steel to the largest electric furnace in North America.
 That steel recipe determines how the end product will turn out.
 We melt the scrap using an electrical arc created by passing a current through solid carbon electrodes.
 The material liquefies, then a technician checks its initial chemical composition and makes coarse adjustments.